Join us

 Brian began to breathe fully for himself in September

-He began to eat in October, and finally started to say some words in November – for now mostly just hello and yes.
-He is beginning to regain movement and mobility very slowly.
-His spirit is very much there, and he laughs and smiles a lot as well as singing along to his favourite music.
-However, he still requires 24/7 total care and will for the foreseeable future.
+He started to eat in October and finally began to say some words in November—mostly just “hello” and “yes” for now.
+He is very slowly regaining movement and mobility.
+His spirit is very much intact, and he laughs and smiles a lot, as well as singing along to his favourite music.
+However, he still requires 24/7 total care and will continue to need it for the foreseeable future.
 He also needs to learn to speak again, as he is unable to produce speech independently.
-We hope to be able to find help to teach Brian to speak using the right side of his brain – the part that retains the lyrics of his favourite songs.
+We hope to find help to teach Brian to speak using the right side of his brain—the part that retains the lyrics of his favourite songs.
+Brian returned by air ambulance to Sligo University Hospital (SUH) just before the turn of the new year.
+He moved to the Benbulben Rehabilitation unit at St. John’s Hospital, Sligo at the end of January where he received two months of physical, occupational, and speech therapy.

 We are reaching out to you, our community, with a plea for support

-Brian’s participation in rehabilitation has been stunted due to medical issues, the severity of his brain injury, medication side effects and his difficulty in communicating.
+Unfortunately, Brian’s participation in rehabilitation has been stunted due to medical issues, the severity of his brain injury, medication side effects, and his difficulty in communicating.
 Routine tasks are exhausting, requiring a tremendous amount of energy.
-For these reasons, progress has been slow and his time in specialist rehab came to an end far too quickly – just when he had started to make real progress.
-The potential of Brian’s recovery massively depends on continuing to provide the best possible care and rehabilitation.
+For these reasons, progress has been slow, and his time in specialist rehabilitation in Barcelona came to an end far too quickly—just when he had started to make real progress.
+The potential for Brian’s recovery massively depends on continuing to provide the best possible care and rehabilitation.

 beagency8-home-icon1